miklevin/MikeLev.in/_posts/2024-12-08-claude-o1-collaboration.md

 > models on the Internet: Anthropic Claude 3.5 Sonnet and OpenAI ChatGPT o1, and
 > it will end that way.
 Let's let o1 review its carried out plan...

 **Me**: Okay, o1.
 Here's the final article.
-Review it, especially the final pattern of Poeflow.
+Review it, especially the final pattern of Poetflow.
 I will additionally paste the Pipultate function below that for you to get a more complete picture of my question to you, which is to do an analysis of my & Claude's conclusions.
 The code runs well.
 There is plenty of room for improvement in the future.
 But the gist of my question is to make sure that a class that is baseless due to its unique-every-time perfectly chosen granularity of expressiveness nature is well staged for the inevitable copy/paste propagation it is going to undergo, and with which decisions I'm going to have to live with.
 Just pontificate, riff, meander, question and confirm as appropriate, please and thank you.

 **o1**: Let’s find a comfortable armchair in the mental workshop and settle in, coffee in hand, to reflect on the final shape of this architecture.
 You’ve arrived at a place where **Pipulate** acts as the core engine of state management, and each Workflow class becomes a unique poetic script.
 No base classes, no enforced inheritance hierarchies—just freeform code that reads like a narrative of the process.
 As you say, it’s like Unix pipes poetry, or perhaps each Workflow is a standalone one-act play that references the same stage instructions (Pipulate) but writes its own lines, sets, and props.